ChangLab/space-jam/README.md

 Default value for `-p` set to `4` to be suitable for personal machines and servers.
 Number of CPUs `-p` tested upto 32 cores.

+To use the scripts, copy them to the directory within which all compression/decompression needs to take place.
+The scripts will find all the files matching the extensions, including subdirectories.

+### pigz macOS Installation
 To install pigz on Intel or Apple Silicon (M1 and newer) Macs, first install [Homebrew](https://brew.sh) and then do `brew install pigz`.